-No sidewalk amenity shall reduce the clear width of a sidewalk or walkway path to less than 4 feet.
+- the striping of parking stalls. - No sidewalk amenity shall reduce the clear width of a sidewalk or walkway path to less than 4 feet.
 All street furniture and other amenities shall comply with Americans with Disabilities Act (ADA) requirements.

 Policy C-5.7 Streets Design & Lighting.
-Roadway and pedestrian-scale lighting should by Formatted: Underline provided, as appropriate, on all new streets and pathways in accordance with applicable City standards and the following guidelines, unless otherwise directed by the Community Development Director:
+Roadway and pedestrian-scale lighting should by Formatted: Underline provided, as appropriate, on all new streets and pathways in accordance with applicable City standards and the following guidelines, unless otherwise directed by the Community Developmer Formatted: Font color: Purple Director:

-Sky glow shall be mitigated by selecting "dark sky"-friendly light fixtures that direct mos Formatted: Indent: Left: 0.25", Numbered + Level: 1 + of the emitted light downward and mitigate glare
+1. Sky glow shall be mitigated by selecting "dark sky"-friendly light fixtures that direct mos Formatted: Indent: Left: 0.25", Numbered + Level: 1 + of the emitted light downward and mitigate glare

-Aligned at: 0.88" + Tab after: 1.13" + Indent at: 1.13", Tab The characteristics of pedestrian activity, such as slow travel speeds, frequent stopping stops: 0.5", List tab + Not at 1.13" and standing, and the need for human scale, shall be taken into account in the light fixture selection process as well as in the fixtures' day and nighttime design characteristics.
+Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.88" + Tab after: 1.13" + Indent at: 1.13", Tab

+The characteristics of pedestrian activity, such as slow travel speeds, frequent stoppin stops: 0.5", List tab + Not at 1.13" and standing, and the need for human scale, shall be taken into account in the light fixture selection process as well as in the fixtures' day and nighttime design characteristics.

 All street lighting shall be energy-efficient.
 All lighting in the public realm shall be fitted with energy-efficient lamps, and optical systems.
 Light operation shall be managed to reduce energy use by reducing or turning off lighting when activity levels decrease at night.
-The Lighting system shall include the ability to individually switch on and off lamps.
+The Lighting system shall include the ability to individually switch on and off lamps and/or to switch with motion detection technology.